wustlcse237sp20/project-personal-planner-plus/README.md

     - ```java -cp bin src.PlannerGUI```
     - Note: On Mac, you may receive [an error message](./Resources/Error_Message.png), which can be disregarded

+Events can be added by pressing the "a" key and deleted by selecting and pressing backspace.
+(Note: the display does not currently refresh after adding an event; to see an event after it's been added, exit and re-run the program.

 ## What user stories were completed this iteration?
-- Create the UI
-- View events
+- Delete events
+- Persist data

 ## What user stories do you intend to complete next iteration?
-- Create events
-- View event details
+- Add event
 - Edit events
-- Delete events
-- Persist data

 ## Is there anything that you implemented but doesn't currently work?

-N/A
+The "Add Event" UI (and integration with backend) was implemented but the display does not refresh upon the event being added, so the feature still has some work to do.

 ## Resources